microsoft/fluentui/README.md

 ## Roadmap

 As mentioned above, the project is currently in a **pre-v1 state**.
 Components will be in varying states of completion with the end goal being keyboard accessible, screen reader friendly, RTL friendly, and themeable controls.
-To see details about the components and what we hope to achieve, please check out our [Roadmap](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/ghdocs/ROADMAP.md).
+To see details about the components and the desired goal, please check out the [Roadmap](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/ghdocs/ROADMAP.md).

 ## Contribute to Fabric React

-We're excited to share our development of this project with folks outside of our company, please keep in mind that we're moving towards a v1 state which requires that we stay focused on reaching that goal.
+We're excited to share our development of this project with folks outside of the company, but please keep in mind that we're moving towards a v1 state which requires that we stay focused on reaching that goal.
 With this in mind, take a look at our [contribution guidelines]() for more info on how we plan to look at issues, how to structure your commit messages, and more.

 ## Licenses